dagster-io/dagster/python_modules/dagster/docs/contributing.rst

 Contributing
 =======================

+To contribute to dagster you will need to set up a local development environment.

 Local development setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Create and activate virtualenv
+1. Create and activate a virtualenv

 ::